nickzoic/nick.zoic.org/art/qr-codes-advice/index.md

 * These things combined would result in a simpler, easier to scan code with much fewer possibilities for things to go wrong!

-As an example, the following QR code encodes `HTTPS://EXAMPLE.COM/QR/ABCDEF` at the highest error correction level, and would be much easier to print and scan than the behemoth Service Victoria QR codes:
+As an example, the following QR code encodes `HTTPS://EXAMPLE.COM/QR/ABCDEF` at the highest error correction level.
+That's all that is actually needed to provide a registration service, and would be much easier to print and scan than the behemoth Service Victoria QR codes:

 ![example qr code](img/example.png)